v1_5, last updated 29 April 2018

 - you may provide us with your details when you ask about our Services (through the Website, by email or otherwise) and we may obtain legally-compliant lists of potential business customers for our Services for our marketing purposes (‘Marketing Data’), and

-- we may receive personal data from our customers when using our Services, such as names of team members or data entered into software we may provide (‘Service Data’).
+- we may receive personal data from our customers when using our Services, such as names of team members or data entered into the Services (‘Service Data’).

 We are the ‘data controller’ of Account, Improvement and Marketing Data and we are the ‘data processor’ of Service Data – the customer remains the ‘data controller’ of Service Data.
 We do not collect or retain any debit or credit card data ourselves.
 Any such data is collected and processed by our payment processors to process the relevant payments and we and those processors will at all times comply with the applicable industry codes and laws regarding security and retention of such data, for example the Payment Card Industry Data Security Standard.
 When you provide us with personal data about yourself or another person, you are confirming to us that you are authorised to provide us with that information and that any personal data you give us is accurate and up-to-date.
 Provision of personal data to us is never a requirement, however if you do not provide us with the personal data necessary for us to carry out an action at your request or under a contract with or relating to you, for example to respond to your query or provide Services to you, we may not be able to respond to your query or provide Services to you.